-20.-(1) The Board may order a registered person to pay the sums that the Board thinks fit in respect of the costs and expenses of or incidental to any inquiry or investigation conducted or action taken against the registered person where the Board -

-- (a) cancels the registration of the registered person under section 19(1); - (b) takes any action against the registered person under section 19(2) or (3); or - (c) confirms an interim order made against the registered person under section 26H(8)(a).
+- 20.-(1) The Board may order a registered person to pay such sums as the Board thinks fit in respect of the costs and expenses of or incidental to any inquiry or investigation conducted or action taken against the registered person where the Board - - (a) cancels the registration of the registered person under section 19(1); - (b) takes any action against the registered person under section 19(2) or (2A); or - (c) confirms an interim order made against the registered person under section 26H(8)(a).

-(2) The General Division of the High Court has jurisdiction to tax the sums ordered to be paid under subsection (1).
+(2) The General Division of the High Court shall have jurisdiction to tax the sums ordered to be paid under subsection (1).

-- (3) Such sums are recoverable as a debt due to the Board. - (4) The costs and expenses mentioned in subsection (1) include - (a) the costs and expenses of any assessor or advocate and solicitor appointed by the Board for any proceedings before an Inquiry Committee; - (b) any reasonable expenses that the Board may pay to witnesses; and - (c) any other reasonable expenses that are necessary for the conduct of the proceedings before the Inquiry Committee.
+- (3) Such sums shall be recoverable as a debt due to the Board. - (4) The costs and expenses mentioned in subsection (1) include - (a) the costs and expenses of any assessor or advocate and solicitor appointed by the Board for any proceedings before an Inquiry Committee; - (b) such reasonable expenses as the Board may pay to witnesses: and - (c) such other reasonable expenses as are necessary for the conduct of the proceedings before the Inquiry Committee.
+[Act 8 of 2019 wef 01/04/2020]